SheikhSahil-SDE/Ultimate-DevOps-and-Cloud-Interview-Guide/SESSION-12/03-find-and-print-404-logs.md

 ## Python script to fetch logs from a log website and print all logs with 404: not found

 ### Short explanation
-This script fetches logs from a publicly available log file, parses it line by line, and prints all entries that include the `404` HTTP status code, which typically means "Not Found".
+This script fetches logs from a publicly available log file, parses it line by line, and prints all entries that include the `404` HTTP status code, which typically means "```Not Found```".

 ### Answer
 Use Python’s `requests` library to fetch the log file from a public URL and filter for lines containing `404`.